OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 While the Omega comes with many handy kernel modules already installed, your project or idea might require some additional modules.
 Since all of the packages in the Onion repos are compiled by Onion, your Omega running Onion firmware will have no problems installing kernel modules using `opkg`.

-> Note that your Omega cannot install kernel modules from the default LEDE repos. `opkg` only allows installation of kernel modules compiled by the creators of the firmware.
-This is to ensure that all installed kernel modules are the same version as the device's kernel.
-It would be pretty disastrous to install a module that expects a different version of the overall kernel.
+> Note that your Omega cannot install kernel modules from the default LEDE repos. `opkg` only allows installation of kernel modules compiled by the same machine that compiled the firmware.
+This is to ensure that all installed kernel modules are the exact same version as the device's kernel.
+It would be pretty disastrous to install a module that expects a different version of the overall kernel so `opkg` never lets it happen!

 For best results, make sure you're on the `latest` Omega firmware.
-Take a look at our guide on [updating the Omega](#updating-the-omega-latest-version) for steps on how to install the `latest` firmware.
+Take a look at our guide on [updating the Omega](#updating-the-omega) for steps on how to install the `latest` firmware.

 #### You don't Have a Package I Want/Need!

-As mentioned before, we host a smaller selection of packages than the official LEDE package repos.
+As mentioned above, we host a smaller selection of packages than the official LEDE package repos.
 However, if you need specific packages, we would be happy to add them to our repo.

 Let us know which packages you would like to see added by posting on the [Onion Community](https://community.onion.io/) or creating a [ticket on our Helpdesk](https://onion.freshdesk.com/).
 We'll do our best to update the repo in a timely manner!

 #### How to Switch Back to the Official LEDE Package Repos

-If you really dislike using our repos, it's really easy to switch back to using the official LEDE repos.
+If you really dislike using our repos, it's easy to switch back to using the official LEDE repos.
 You can also experiment with combining the use of Onion and LEDE repos.
 This can all be accomplished by editing the `/etc/opkg/distfeeds.conf` file that configures which repos are to be used.

 By default, it will be configured to use the Onion respos and will look something like this:
 ```